 What we've found, over the years, is that it is not always the case that labour or time intensiveness equals coffee quality.
 Especially in Brazil, where we are continually impressed by the strides its specialty coffee community is making by using its relative wealth and resources to produce ever more interesting and more tasty coffees.

-Over the past few years in particular, we’ve noticed quite a ramp up in terms of the development of innovations in three areas: picking, processing and fermentation.
+Over the past few years in particular, we've noticed innovations in three areas: picking, processing and fermentation.

 In Brazil, coffee tends to be planted at "lower" elevations in comparison to other origins.
 This, in combination with the lack of manual labour, means that mechanical pickers are very commonly used to strip coffee cherries off of the trees.
 If undertaken only once in a season, farmers are left with a vast number of over- and under-ripe cherries, so in order to optimize the picking of ripe cherries, producers have come up with three levels of stripping: first from the top, then the middle, and finally the bottom of the tree.
 These pickings are further sorted into micro-lot and commodity grades.

 Interesting to note is that the middle of the tree tends to produce the best quality since it has the most balanced sun-exposure and the leaves protect the cherries from the elements (e.g. wind and frost).
 As well, while handpicking isn’t common, higher altitude farms or farms within mountainous areas require handpicking since machines aren't able to operate at these angles.

 Since Brazil is best known and equipped for producing naturals and pulped naturals, these processes are naturally the first to undergo experimentation and development.